techservicesillinois/terraform-aws-ecs-scheduled-task/README.md

 * `name` - The name of the scheduled task.

-* `schedule_expression` - The cron like expression that determines
-when your scheduled task will run.
+* `schedule_expression` - The cron-like expression that determines when the scheduled task is to run.

-* `task_definition_arn` - Full ARN of the Task Definition created for the scheduled task.
+* `task_definition_arn` - Full ARN of the task definition created for the scheduled task.